-Pachira aquatica - Malabar chestnut, commercially sold under the names money tree and money plant - is a tropical wetland tree native to Central and South America where it grows in swamps.
+Pachira aquatica - the malabar chestnut, commercially sold under the names money tree and money plant - is a tropical wetland tree native to Central and South America where it grows in swamps.

-It grows up to 18 m (59 ft) in height in the wild.
-It has shiny green palmate leaves with lanceolate leaflets and smooth green bark, showy flowers with long, narrow petals that open like a banana peel to reveal hairlike yellowish orange stamens.
+It grows up to 18 m (59 ft) in height in the wild, but of course, considerably less in our homes.
+It has shiny green palmate leaves with lanceolate leaflets, a smooth green bark and showy flowers with long, narrow petals that open like a banana peel, revealing hairlike yellowish orange stamens.

 The tree grows well as a tropical ornamental in moist, frost-free areas, and adapts well to different conditions.

 A plant native to French Guiana, loving hot and humid environments, Malabar chestnut adapts rather well inside our homes and apartments.
 It will grow well with a temperature between 18-22 ° and needs light.

 Be careful : avoid placing it directly behind a window to the south, the direct exposure could burn it.